csci399-enterprisesoftwaredevelopment/syllabus/README.md

 #### Versions

 For exercises with multiple Versions (`V1`, `V2`, etc.) listed in the README: these are intended as guidelines for how to complete the assignments in the smallest/simplest possible increments.
 You are expected to reach the highest Version for each assignment by the due date.
-See also: [extra credit](#extra-credit).

 ### Requirements

 * All applications must build, install, and run properly on a real Android phone (of the student's choosing).
 * Assignments must be completed by the due date.
 Late assignments will only be accepted one week late and will be marked down a whole letter grade.

-#### Extra Credit

-Bonus points for:

-* Automated tests
-* Creativity (as long as requirements are fulfilled)
-* Anything listed under `BONUS` in the README of the exercise.
-* Something that WOW's me.
-* Look through and create [issues](https://github.com/CSCI-490-MobileAppDevelopment-S2018/syllabus/issues)

 ## Grading

 The final grade for the course is based on 6 grades as follows:

-90% of your grade consists of the following:
-* Two assigned in-class tests.
-Each test counts as a separate grade.
-* Daily quizzes and minor assignments – collectively count as 1 grade.
-(No make-ups will be given, but lowest two quiz grades will be dropped.)
-* Programming assignments – collectively count as 2 grades.
-* Course project – counts as 2 grades.
-* Lowest grade from above 7 grades will be dropped.
-If the lowest grade corresponds to the course project or the collective grade for the programming assignments, only one of the associated grades will be dropped.

-10% of your grade is attendance/participation
+100
+aQ

 ## Grading Scale